TheNobleCoin/node-wallet-repair/README.md

 Sync your wallet file to 100% and **save** it.

+**Note:** If it is not possible to sync to 100% and save the file, you've got some work cut out for you.
+See the notes below for a method that *may* help.

 It doesn't matter if you sync from 0 or from the scan-height of just before you started receiving funds.

 #### Step 2